AccessibilityMapping/AMP/GroupLeaders.md

  and [building interiors](https://survey123.arcgis.com/share/5df307ba05764cb484fb8b180f53d197).
 Designated teams will collect information on [exterior obstructions](https://survey123.arcgis.com/share/d71affce25134624811264959b0a5ab0).
 All three surveys will be on the [Web App](https://upenn.maps.arcgis.com/apps/webappviewer/index.html?id=5f3f039892524742b2988bc662e32ecb).
 - Refer your group members to the [survey instructions and photo guidelines](https://github.com/AccessibilityMapping/AMP/blob/master/SurveyInstructions.md).
 - Use the [building log](https://docs.google.com/spreadsheets/d/1aAa76--OkCjWWZBBI-jJrrksBfilDFSyNZQ9dVgOw8I/edit?usp=sharing) to record your group's progress.
-- Make sure that your group members use the correct building code and building name from the building log.
+- Make sure that your group members use the correct building code and building name from the sheet you have been given.
 If you are unable to find a building code, make sure the building name is standardized.
 In cases where a single structure is recorded twice on the building log, you may eliminate the redundant entry and choose the most descriptive name.

 ## Feedback

 Encounter any difficulties with this process?
-Have ideas for other categories of access?
-We want your feedback--email us at upennamp@gmail.com, submit a [feedback form](https://goo.gl/forms/AABf9y0QAgC0fxnM2), or send us a Slack message.
+Have ideas for other categories of access? email us at upennamp@gmail.com, or send us a Slack message.

+We want your feedback!
+Send us an email or submit a [feedback form](https://goo.gl/forms/AABf9y0QAgC0fxnM2).

 <!--